fabianaramos/city_state_connect/README.md

 # Starting the application

-- Copy and paste the following command on your terminal:
+- After cloning the repository, copy and paste the following command on your terminal:

 ```bash
 $ docker compose up